 In Sell it to Me, each participant will need to become a natural salesman to win over a group of consumers.

-Each salesman is tasked with searching around their immediate surroundings and quickly identifying a random object that they will be pitching.
+Each salesman is tasked with searching their immediate surroundings and quickly identifying a random object they will pitch.

 Once the objects are all picked, each participant will provide a 1-minute sales pitch to a group of consumers, who then score each pitch on a scale of ‘’not interested at all’’ to ‘’I will buy a dozen right now’’.